PedroGBello/CS50/readme.md

 **[Task 02: "Plurality"](https://github.com/PedroGBello/CS50/tree/main/week_03/02_plurality)** — This program simulates a plurality vote election, tallying votes for candidates and determining the winner.

 **[Task 03: "Runoff"](https://github.com/PedroGBello/CS50/tree/main/week_03/03_runoff)** — This program simulates an instant runoff election, where voters rank candidates and the winner is determined through elimination rounds until one has over 50% of the votes.

+## Week 04: "Memory"

+Pointers.
+Segmentation Faults.
+Dynamic Memory Allocation.
+Stack.
+Heap.
+Buffer Overflow.
+File I/O. Images.

+In this lesson, you learned about pointers that provide you with the ability to access and manipulate data at specific memory locations.
+Specifically, we delved into…

+-   Pixel art
+-   Hexadecimal
+-   Memory
+-   Pointers
+-   Strings
+-   Pointer Arithmetic
+-   String Comparison
+-   Copying
+-   malloc and Valgrind
+-   Garbage values
+-   Swapping
+-   Overflow
+-   scanf
+-   File I/O

+### Task list:

+**[Task 01: "Volume"](https://github.com/PedroGBello/CS50/tree/main/week_04/01_volume)** — This program adjusts the volume of a WAV file by scaling audio samples.

+**[Task 02: "Filter (Less Comfortable)"](https://github.com/PedroGBello/CS50/tree/main/week_04/02_filter-less)** — This program reads an input BMP file, applies a filter, and writes the output to a new BMP file.